Decoding China: Beijing bracing for trade war on all fronts – DW – 10/18/2024

 While France, Italy, the Netherlands and many other EU members supported the move, Germany voted against it.

-Even though Brussels and Beijing are still negotiating and hoping to settle the issue amicably, first salvos in the trade war have already been fired..
+Even though Brussels and Beijing are still negotiating and hoping to settle the issue amicably, the first salvos in the trade war have already been fired.

 China last week slapped provisional tariffs on brandy imported from the European Union, and it's also conducting an anti-subsidy probe targeting the bloc's dairy sector.